Build-Week-SF-Recipes-Cookbook/backend/README.md

 ### DELETE  "/api/ingredients/5/18"
 :coffee: Adds the ingredients to the recipe Id.

-"/api/ingredients/<recipeID>/<ingredientID>"
+"/api/ingredients/recipeID/<ingredientID"

 RESTRICTED ROUTE
-Notes: Only Registered User with valid login token can access this route.
+:pencil:  Only Registered User with valid login token can access this route.

     response:
     {